See Firsthand What College Should Be Like

 Weekday visits may include an appointment with a representative from your academic area(s) of interest.
 Call (812) 855-0661to schedule an appointment and arrange the rest of your visit.

 Seniors can experience "a day in the life of an IU Student" through our HOST program.
-During the academic year, you’ll be paired with one of our Hooiser Guides to experience academic classes, see beautiful IU campus, and participate in IU activities during this unique day visit.
+During the academic year, you’ll be paired with one of our Hooiser Guides to experience an academic class, see the beautiful IU campus, and participate in IU activities during this unique day visit.
 In the spring, the program is only available for admitted seniors.

 IU hosts special visits for groups of seven or more students from high schools and other organizations.
 Learn more about group visits.